garritfra/darktheme.club/index.md

 link, and suddenly: **BOOM**!
 You see nothing but blinding brightness.
 Your head starts to hurt.
 Your eyes just want to crawl into your skull.

-I'm sure you've had this happen before.
-But in todays day and age, we shouldn't have to fear clicking links.

 **The Darktheme Club** is a collection of web pages from across the Internet.
 To qualify, your website must either use a dark theme by default, or respect the preference of the user, preferably through the